Mount Ainslie Nature Reserve

 - Mount Ainslie is part of the Heritage tracks of Canberra.

-Horse riding is permitted only on designated tracks.
-Designated tracks included Ainslie Link Trail, Socks Trail, Campbell Link trail, Telecom Trail, Hancocks Road, W132 KVA Track.
-Refer to Map (Link to map)
+Horse riding is permitted only on marked equestrian trails.
+These include Ainslie Link Trail, Socks Trail, Campbell Link trail, Telecom Trail, Hancocks Road, W132 KVA Track.
+Refer to Map.

 Share the experience of the bush on your door step with your family.
 Go to the Nature Play website for more ideas.